Quicklist: Types of Bathroom Showers

 Accessible shower features are those created with limited mobility users in mind.

-Low-step thresholds provide an easy entrance for the elderly while roll-in thresholds make showering easier for those in wheelchairs.
+Low-step thresholds provide an easy entrance for the elderly, while roll-in thresholds make showering easier for those in wheelchairs.

-b.
-Built-in Seats
+Built-in Shower Seats

 A fixed showerhead certainly gets the job done.
 But few things are nicer than a handheld showerhead that enables you to give yourself a full body shower with ease.
+It’s also a good way to save water if you’re shaving your legs or washing your dog.
+It’s also a way to help keep the water flow in the exact area you’d like it.

-d.
-Steam Generators
+Steam Shower Generators

 Adding LED lighting to your custom shower can enhance the mood and make the experience even more relaxing.

 Some LED lighting can even be timed to the water flow.
 As the stream changes, the light pulsates in a pattern of different colors.
+Though not necessary by any means, sometimes life is about wanting, not about needing.

-A. Water System and Pressure
+Water System and Pressure

 Water pressure is one of the first factors to check before buying a bathroom shower.